BMW-InnovationLab/BMW-YOLOv4-Inference-API-CPU/README.md

     }
   ```
   P.S
-  - confidence value should be between 0 and 100
-  - nms_threshold value should be between 0 and 1
   - You can change confidence and nms_threshold values while running the API
   - The API will return bounding boxes with a confidence higher than the "confidence" value.
 A high "confidence" can show you only accurate predictions